See the HelloID requirements before continuing.

-If you are an end user, please read our End User Login Guide.
+If you are an end user, please see Manuals for End Users.
 If you are a HelloID administrator, please continue.
 This series of articles will lead you through logging in to HelloID and configuring it for use by your organization.

 HelloID is Tools4ever’s cloud Identity & Access Management-as-a-Service platform.
-It has three main categories of functionality: Provisioning, Service Automation, and Access Management.
+It has three main categories of functionality ("modules"):

-Note that the HelloID user interface does not precisely correspond to these categories.
-They are useful for understanding what HelloID can do for you, but features in HelloID often combine several of these concepts at once.
+Note that the HelloID user interface and feature set do not precisely correspond to these categories.
+These categories are useful for understanding the "big picture" of what HelloID can do for you, but features in HelloID often combine aspects of several categories at once.
+For example, user synchronization/management falls—strictly speaking—under the category of Access Management.
+However, it is implicated in almost every other feature of HelloID.
+Similarly, features of Service Automation are often used to automate aspects of Access Management.
+And so on.

 HelloID Provisioning performs user account lifecycle management.

 Using a single source of truth—most commonly an HR database—HelloID Provisioning automates the processes of user onboarding and offboarding.
 Using employee information from the source system, it creates the appropriate accounts and entitlements on any number of target systems when a new employee joins.
 When an employee leaves, HelloID Provisioning disables the previously-granted accounts and entitlements.

 The most important target system is usually the organization's IT user directory, which is usually also used as the main identity provider (IdP) in HelloID Access Management.
 Most often, this is Microsoft Active Directory, but HelloID is also compatible with other directories like Google G Suite, Azure AD, and so on.

 HelloID Provisioning relieves the IT department of performing these steps manually every time an employee joins or leaves the organization.
 It supports the RBAC methodology.